Malo MONIN

 📍ENS Rennes (Rennes, France).

-As part of my third year of licence, I have followed courses in the following scientific fields:
+Third year of licence, with courses on the following scientific fields:

 In those courses, we used C, C++, OCaml, and Python, as well as RISC‑V assembly.